IU Residents

 • Full-time (75-100% FTE): Eligible for the full range of benefits

-• Part-time (50-74% FTE): Eligible for all benefits except flexible spending accounts, Life and AD&D insurance, Critical Illness insurance, and Supplemental AD&D insurance
+• Part-time (50-74% FTE): Eligible for all benefits except flexible spending accounts, life and AD&D insurance, critical illness insurance, and supplemental AD&D insurance

 What you pay, what’s covered

 The university or the hospital where you’re completing your residency covers the full cost of your monthly premiums for medical, dental, life, and disability insurance.
 This coverage extends to your eligible dependents, too.
+You’re responsible for any out-of-pocket costs for health care, including deductibles, copays, and coinsurance.

 Also available to you